MR

 The following constitutes the fees of Vanguard All-Equity ETF Portfolio (VEQT), which are low compared to the fees of mutual funds in Canada:

-• Management fee: 0.22%
+- Management fee: 0.22%

-• MER: 0.24%
+- MER: 0.24%

 The Management fees and MER are almost the same, but the MER includes the management fees.
 The MER is expressed as a percentage of your investment in the ETF.
 It is automatically charged annually, so you don’t have to worry about tracking your payments.

 For every $10,000 you invest in VEQT, you pay $24 yearly in fees.
-Of course, you are getting an excellent deal considering that you invested in over 13,000 stocks.
+Of course, you are getting an excellent deal considering you invested in over 13,000 stocks.

 ETFs such as VEQT save you money by managing your portfolio through a discount broker with zero commission.

-How to Buy VEQT Stock
+How to Buy VEQT Stocks

 Virtually every investor in Canada can invest in VEQT ETF.
 However, this all-in-one ETF portfolio is more suitable for investors looking for a 100% equity all-in-one portfolio, those looking for global diversification, people with longer-term investment objectives, and investors with above-average tolerance.